 Norges Bank Investment Management uses external investment managers to handle parts of the portfolio.
 Norges Bank Investment Management awards management mandates to organisations with expertise in clearly defined sectors, countries or regions.
-The fund's externally managed mandates had assets under management worth 512 billion kroner at the end of 2020.
-This was equivalent to approximately 4.7 percent of the composite's total value.
-There was a total of 97 external mandates, all equity, managed by 88 different investment managers as at year-end 2020.
+The fund's externally managed mandates had assets under management worth 522 billion kroner at the end of 2021.
+This was equivalent to approximately 4.2 percent of the composite's total value.
+There was a total of 97 external mandates, all equity, managed by 87 different investment managers as at year-end 2021.
 The graph below shows the composition of externally managed assets at each year-end since inception as well as its share of the composite's net asset value.
 The complete list of organisations managing assets on behalf of Norges Bank Investment Management is available on our website www.nbim.no.

-The Government Pension Fund Global composite was assigned a benchmark on 1 January 2017, after the Ministry of Finance changed its management mandate to specify that all the fund's investments, including the real estate investments, are to be measured against the fund's benchmark index consisting of global equity and bond indices.
+The Government Pension Fund Global composite was assigned a benchmark on 1 January 2017, after the Ministry of Finance changed its management mandate to specify that all the fund's investments, including the real estate and unlisted renewable infrastructure investments, are to be measured against the fund's benchmark index consisting of global equity and bond indices.
+For periods prior to 2017 no benchmark returns are presented, as no appropriate benchmark had previously been assigned to the real estate portion of the fund.
+Any benchmark for the total portfolio would have excluded this asset class; therefore, none had been deemed appropriate.
 The current strategic benchmark index weights, adopted on 1 May 2019, are 70 percent for equity and 30 percent for fixed income.

 In the period from 1 January 2017 to 1 May 2019 the strategic weights for the benchmark assigned by the Ministry of Finance were 62.5 percent equity and 37.5 percent fixed income.
 On 30 June 2017, the Ministry of Finance set a target for moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
-On 1 May 2019, the transition was complete and the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.
+On 1 May 2019, the transition was complete and the strategic benchmark weights were amended to 70 percent for equity and 30 percent for strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.